 Support your team through the process

 Once they know the why and the what, they’ll want to hear the how.
 Provide a realistic view of how the transition will be made and how it’ll impact people’s current roles.
 The good news is that how your team currently operates will not change dramatically.
-But, how they actually do their job will change – make that distinction clear.
+But, how they do their job will change – make that distinction clear.

 Get your team on board